401(k) Plan Fix-It Guide - The plan was top-heavy and required minimum contributions weren't made to the plan.

 The employer must make a corrective contribution that includes lost earnings to the non-key employees.
 The contribution is generally 3% of compensation.

-Employer J, a husband and wife business, have sponsored a 401(k) plan since 2002.
-As business expanded, they hired two employees on July 31, 2010.
-According to the plan document, both new employees became eligible for the 401(k) plan on January 1, 2012.
-Both new employees made elective deferrals to the plan and it passed the ADP test for both 2012 and 2013.
-During a review of the plan, Employer J determined the plan was top-heavy for the 2012 and 2013 plan years; however, J didn’t make minimum top-heavy contributions.
+Employer J, a husband and wife business, have sponsored a 401(k) plan since 2012.
+As business expanded, they hired two employees on July 31, 2012.
+According to the plan document, both new employees became eligible for the 401(k) plan on January 1, 2014.
+Both new employees made elective deferrals to the plan and it passed the actual deferral percentage (ADP) test for both 2014 and 2015.
+During a review of the plan, Employer J determined the plan was top-heavy for the 2014 and 2015 plan years; however, J didn’t make minimum top-heavy contributions.

 Correction programs available:

 The example shows an operational problem because the employer didn't follow the plan’s top-heavy provisions.
 If the other eligibility requirements of SCP are satisfied, Employer J may use SCP to correct the failure.